A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Introduction

 Our study goes further than state-of-the-art models in the literature by investigating decomposition methods for a single-period energy systems planning problem with hourly resolution and detailed operation and time-coupling constraints.
 We aim to mitigate the errors introduced by temporal clustering by solving the planning problem for a full operational year with minimal downscaling or subsampling of intra-annual timesteps and to minimize abstractions of operational constraints.
-The model described below is an electricity system planning problem with detailed operational decisions and constraints on ramping, storage operations, and start-up and shut-down (UC) for thermal resources.
-Our formulation further includes policy constraints that couple time steps across the planning period, e.g. caps on annual CO2 emissions or a renewable portfolio standard~(RPS).
+The model described below is an electricity system planning problem with detailed operational decisions and constraints on ramping, storage operations, and start-up and shut-down~(UC) for thermal resources.
+Our formulation further includes policy constraints that couple time steps across the planning period, e.g. caps on annual CO$_2$ emissions or a renewable portfolio standard~(RPS).
 Decision variables consist of generation, energy storage and transmission investment and retirement decisions and operational decisions like resource dispatch.
 For MILP cases, we constrain all investment decisions to be integer.
 In comparison to previous literature~\citep{lara2018deterministic,li2022mixed}, we solve the resulting energy systems planning problem for a full operational year with hourly resolution, resulting in $8,736$ time steps (52 weeks).

-The algorithm iterates between the solution of operational subproblems, which are solved in parallel, and a master problem which coordinates solutions and enforces time-coupling constraints.
-We do not implement two distinct decomposition algorithms; we reformulate the problem such that all variables' coordination is done by a single master model.
-At each iteration, we add multiple cuts to this master problem based on subproblems' solutions.
+In this work, we propose a new decomposition scheme to separate investment decisions into a master model, along with a series of budgeting variables representing the time-coupling constraints (namely, CO$_2$ and RPS constraints.)
+This representation of policy constraints using budgeting variables is novel, to the best of the authors' knowledge.
+The reformulation described below enables the decomposition of a monolithic problem into a master model and several operational subproblems.
+Because each subproblem is fully decoupled, operational subproblems are solved in parallel with solutions incorporated as one Benders cut per subproblem per algorithmic iteration.
+As shown in Section~\ref{results}, inclusion of multiple cuts per iteration significantly improves the method's computational performance compared to both monolithic solution approaches and standard, single-cut, Benders decomposition implementations.
+The inclusion of the budgeting variables for time-coupling constraints is thus a key novel contribution of this study.